bonitasoft/bonita-doc/md/multi-tenancy-and-tenant-configuration.md

 * themeAPI method calls
 * TenantAdministrationAPI method calls

-If you attempt an operation that is not permitted while a tenant is paused, a `TenantIsPausedException` is thrown.
+If you attempt an operation that is not permitted while a tenant is paused, a `TenantStatusException` is thrown.

 You can also pause and resume a tenant using the
 [REST API](platform-api.md) or [Bonita BPM Portal](pause-and-resume-bpm-services.md).